 Bonnie continues her involvement with the NJATA, and has served to develop a Public Service Announcement film to educate the public about Art Therapy and its efficacies.
 The PSA was first launched in October 2013, while a longer version was released in the summer of 2014, which includes puppets and a small ensemble, under Bonnie’s direction.
 In 2011, Bonnie directed, collaborated and wrote “The Comfort Zone, a 25 minute puppet theater piece, its theme based on the right/left side of the brain, where a scientist and artist realize that despite their differences, they are very much the same.
 She worked alongside her art therapy students and was grateful for support from art therapy and puppeteer colleagues, such as Cindy Nelson and Mary Nagler.

-Bonnie’s most significant artistic influences are credited to her ten years of participation with New Jersey State Council of Art’s Artist/Teachers’ Institute (ATI), (1984-1994), and with The National Puppetry Conference at the Eugene O’Neill Theater Center in Connecticut, (2003-2011), and most recent, participation in Dr. Clarissa Pinkola Estes’s, Mysterium: Psychology in the Truest Sense, a 5 day Jungian/dream work/fairytale intensive.
+Bonnie’s most significant artistic influences are credited to her ten years of participation with New Jersey State Council of Art’s Artist/Teachers’ Institute (ATI), (1984-1994), and with The National Puppetry Conference at the Eugene O’Neill Theater Center in Connecticut, (2003-2011), studied with Dr. Clarissa Pinkola Estes’s, Mysterium: Psychology in the Truest Sense, a 5 day Jungian/dream work/fairytale intensive.
 Bonnie has exhibited her artwork throughout the USA and internationally.
 Most notable shows include The New Jersey Arts Annual Crafts Exhibitions, the 2003 Fellowship Exhibition at The State Museum, Trenton,NJ and solo exhibition and retrospect at the Hunterdon Art Museum.
 Noted group exhibitions include Savaria Museum, Szambathe, Hungary, The Wacoal Gallery in Tokyo, Japan, The Tropan Museum, Holland and at The Museum of Art and Design, in New York City.
 Bonnie has published work in Working with Images: the Art of Art Therapy, 500 Beaded Objects, 500 Handmade Books, and Fables of La Fontaine.
 Bonnie has performed short puppet pieces at the O’Neill Theater, in Niantic, Connecticut, The Tank Theater in NYC, The George Street Playhouse, Cloud Cottage, Black Mountain, NC, and Caldwell College, NJ.
 Bonnie continues to teach “Collaborative Puppetry” with group workshop settings, and to deepen her knowledge as she pursues to combine her visual art making within the world of the puppet and the choreography of the puppeteer.